Goldman's new director makes its board almost half female

-Goldman Sachs Group Inc (GS.N) said on Monday that media lawyer Kimberley Harris would become its newest board member, a move that makes the Wall Street bank's board of directors nearly half-female.
+NEW YORK, May 24 (Reuters) - Goldman Sachs Group Inc said on Monday that media lawyer Kimberley Harris would become its newest board member, a move that makes the Wall Street bank’s board of directors nearly half-female.

-Harris is NBCUniversal Media's general counsel and an executive vice president at the Comcast Corporation (CMCSA.O).
+Harris is NBCUniversal Media’s general counsel and an executive vice president at the Comcast Corporation.

 Her appointment comes as banks face growing calls to add diverse and women candidates to their top rungs of leadership.

 The financial industry is almost entirely run by men, although a handful of women have broken through to executive ranks in recent years.
-Last September, Jane Frasier became the first woman to lead a major Wall Street bank when she was named chief executive of Citigroup Inc (C.N).
+Last September, Jane Frasier became the first woman to lead a major Wall Street bank when she was named chief executive of Citigroup Inc.

 Goldman has publicly set specific internal targets aimed at hiring and promoting more women into its senior ranks.